 Getting married in the Cadogan Suite

 This is my absolute favourite place for a Chelsea town hall wedding.
 The powder blue walls, the fireplace, the MOULDINGS.
-However, it's important to note that despite being in the Town Hall, it isn't part of the registry office, and is instead run by the Conferencing and Events Team, who you'll need to contact for availability if you have your heart set on it.
-One of the good things about this is, because you're hiring it directly, as you would, say, a hotel, you can decorate the space and make it your own!
+However, it's important to note that despite being in the Town Hall, it isn't part of the registry office, and is instead run by the Conferencing and Events Team, who you'll need to contact for availability.
+One of the good things about the Cadogan Suite is because you're hiring it directly, as you would, say, a hotel events space, you can decorate it and make it your own!

 The Cadogan Suite has room for 116 seated, so plenty of space for all your nearest and dearest, and comes with a private ante-room off to the side where everyone can leave coats, bags, presents etc - and it's also perfect for drinks and mingling afterwards!